wearrrrr/ResourceDragon/PLUGIN_API.md

 ## Example Plugin

-See `plugins/example/example_plugin.cpp` for a complete working example that demonstrates:
+See `plugins/example/example_plugin.cpp` for a complete working example

-- Plugin initialization and shutdown
-- File format detection based on extension
-- Virtual archive creation with mock entries
-- Memory management for extracted data

-## Plugin Loading
+# Plugin Loading

 Plugins are automatically loaded from the `plugins/` directory when ResourceDragon starts.
 The application will: